G

 The Grievance Redressal Process

-A structured grievance procedure usually involves
+A structured grievance procedure usually involves:

 Well-managed grievance processes help restore trust and provide clarity.